 While no specific elf or Keebler branding existed, the campaign successfully attracted attention and spread some elfin magic.

 The Keebler Elves: Making One Delicious Morsel At A Time

 For decades, the Keebler Company has been using that special elfin magic to create deliciously irresistible cookies and crackers.
-Thankfully, they seem to be in no hurry to stop anytime soon since their creations are as timeless as the elves are themselves!
+Thankfully, they seem to be in no hurry to stop anytime soon since their creations are as timeless as the elves themselves!

 More Treats You’ll Love

 - Is There a Difference Between Left and Right Twix and Other Fun Candy Facts